-Browse the Codility library, create custom tasks of your own, or use a test template to build the basics of your test.
-It will be made up of one or more tasks (skill-based problems to solve) and/or questions (subjective or knowledge based question sets) at varying difficulty levels (we have 4) depending on the role and experience level of the candidates you have coming through.
+Browse the Codility library, create exclusive tasks of your own, or use a test template to build the basics of your test.
+It will be made up of one or more tasks (skill-based problems to solve) and/or questions (subjective or knowledge-based question sets) at varying difficulty levels (we have 4) depending on the role and experience level of the candidates you have coming through.

 Check that the test is going to work well for the role you're looking at either by asking a colleague to take it (and provide a benchmark score) or test driving it yourself.

 Contact our support team at any time for advice on improving or fine-tuning your test.

 Within our Hard tasks level, we've included a couple of tasks that have intimidatingly low success rates, great for CodeLive sessions, but not for CodeCheck.

 Most tests should stick to easy or medium-level tasks, since including hard tasks has a negative impact on the candidate's confidence, experience, and therefore results.
 Always test drive a hard task before selecting it, and refer to the average scores per recommended time to see what you might expect from your candidates.
 Our hard tasks are truly hard, and for screening, you'll want to minimize the chances of false negatives.
 If you really want to use them, use them in coordination with an easy task at the start, or use them during the interview stage with CodeLive.

 Codility allows you to add up to 6 tasks or questions into a test, however, we strongly recommend limiting your tests to just 2-3 tasks.